Dara Greig: Professional

 On June 10, 2024, Greig was drafted in the fourth round, 23rd overall, by PWHL Montreal in the 2024 PWHL Draft.
 In November 2024, she signed a standard contract with Montreal.

 Personal life

-Greig was born to Mark and Cindy Greig, and has a brother, Ridly, and a sister, Kyra.
+Greig was born in Camden, New Jersey, to Mark and Cindy Greig, and grew up in Lethbridge, Alberta.
+She has a brother, Ridly, and a sister, Kyra.
 Her father, Mark, played nine seasons in the National Hockey League (NHL).
 Ridly is a professional ice hockey player for the Ottawa Senators.
 Kyra played ice hockey at the University of Lethbridge.
 Her uncle, Bruce, is also a former professional ice hockey player.